 Academic and public events

-Organization of and participation to numerous events such as symposiums, conferences, congresses, round-tables, informal meetings, brainstorming sessions, etc.
+Organization of and participation to numerous events such as symposia, conferences, congresses, round-tables, workshops, informal meetings, brainstorming sessions, etc.

 2015 Annual conference

 - The inaugural conference of the Critical Legal Research Laboratory (CLRL) explored the convergence between education and normativity.
 (Learn more...)

 2016 Annual conference